 Philadelphia, Pennsylvania – Critical Care Medical Director opportunity at Philadelphia hospital Intensivist program.

-The Intensivist Group is part of Sound Physicians, a physician-founded and led organization focused on improving quality, patient satisfaction and ICU performance.
+Sound Physicians, a physician-founded and led organization, focuses on improving quality, patient satisfaction and ICU performance.
 Our model is designed to challenge the status quo and transform the way critical care is provided.
 This is accomplished by our relentless pursuit to create value and eliminate waste in the ICU, implementing critical care programs that focus on improving the lives of patients while creating value for our hospital partners.

 Our critical care physician leaders share ideas with like-minded peers and are truly advancing the practice of critical care medicine.
 We are a team of dedicated healers, inspired leaders, and the next generation of critical care innovators.
 Our culture promotes physician autonomy, mastery and purpose.
 Physicians have the ability to effectively participate in the process of change management within the community hospital ICU setting.